-(a) SFO Municipal Bond Secured Interest.
+- (a) SFO Municipal Bond Secured Interest.
 HSBC Bank Inc. ("HSBC"), as trustee for the 1997 municipal bonds related to San Francisco International Airport ("SFO"), filed a complaint against United asserting a security interest in United's leasehold for portions of its maintenance base at SFO.
 Pursuant to Section 506(a) of the Bankruptcy Code, HSBC alleges that it is entitled to be paid the value of that security interest, which HSBC had claimed was as much as \$257 million.
 HSBC and United went to trial in April 2006 and the Bankruptcy Court rejected as a matter of law HSBC's \$257 million claim.
 HSBC subsequently alleged that it was entitled to \$154 million, or at a minimum, approximately \$93 million.
 The parties tried the case and filed post-trial briefs which were heard by the Bankruptcy Court.
+In the third quarter of 2006, the Company recorded a special item of \$30 million as a benefit to income from continuing operations to reduce the Company's recorded obligation for the SFO municipal bonds to a revised estimate of a probable amount to be allowed by the Bankruptcy Court, in accordance with AICPA Practice Bulletin 11, "Accounting for Preconfirmation Contingencies in Fresh-Start Reporting" ("Practice Bulletin 11").
 In October 2006, the Bankruptcy Court issued its written opinion holding that the value of the security interest is approximately \$27 million.
-United has accrued this amount as its estimated obligation as of June 30, 2007.
-After the Bankruptcy Court denied various post-trial motions, both parties have appealed to the District Court and those appeals are pending.

-(b) LAX Municipal Bond Secured Interest.
+United has accrued this amount as its estimated obligation as of September 30, 2007.
+After the Bankruptcy Court denied various post-trial motions, both parties have appealed to the District Court and those appeals are pending. - (b) LAX Municipal Bond Secured Interest.
 There is pending litigation before the Bankruptcy Court regarding the extent to which the Los Angeles International Airport ("LAX") municipal bond debt is entitled to secured status under Section 506(a) of the Bankruptcy Code.
+At December 31, 2006, United had accrued \$60 million for this matter.
 Trial on this matter occurred during April 2007 and the two parties filed post-trial briefs in the second quarter of 2007.
-United recorded an obligation of \$41 million and \$60 million at June 30, 2007 and December 31, 2006, respectively, for this matter.
+During the first quarter of 2007 the Company reduced its accrual for this matter by \$19 million.
+In August 2007, the Bankruptcy Court issued its written opinion holding that the value of the security interest is approximately \$33 million.
+During the third quarter of 2007, United adjusted the accrual for this matter to \$33 million resulting in a favorable adjustment of \$8 million that is classified as part of special items in the Company's Condensed Statements of Consolidated Operations (Unaudited).